ryan-mcclue/unsw/scif1004/discussion.md

 Furthermore, the main protaganist Deckard is portrayed as a social loner with no friends and very monotonous approach to life.
 He is unaware that informing Rachel that she is a Replicant might upset her, highlighting that such compassion in humans is not typical.
 His indifference to the Replicants is epitomised with "Replicants are like any other machine".
+It's clear that scientific advancements in artificial intelligence have caused society to become emotionally isolated.
+It therefore challenges what it means to be human.

-In conclusion, *Blade Runner* portrays scientific technologies in bio-engineering, robotics and artificial intelligence as having harmful effects on society.
+In conclusion, *Blade Runner* portrays scientific technologies in bioengineering, cybernetics and AI as having harmful effects on society.
 As a result of these technologies, society is shown to be disrupted from nature and emotionally devoid.
 Therefore, the film portrays science as a force of evil, warning of its catastrophic consequences if left unchecked.